Raja Kaasheff

-Raja Kaasheff or Raja Kashif (born 26 August 1978) is a United Kingdom-based Asian singer/music director equally known in India, Pakistan and Bangladesh Urdu/Hindi-speaking diaspora around the world.
+Raja Kaasheff or Raja Kashif (born 26 August 1978) is a United Kingdom-based Asian singer/music director equally known in India and Bangladesh Urdu/Hindi & Bangla-speaking diaspora around the world.
 He learned music under the guidance of music director Ravi and the Sham-Churasi, Gharana (meaning family).
 Ravi's films include Do Badan, Chaudhavin Ka Chand, Hamraaz, Gumrah, and Nikah.

 Early career

-Born in Isleworth, Kaasheff started in the industry presenting a kids' programme raising money for Imran Khan's Shaukat Khanum Memorial Cancer Hospital & Research Centre.
+Born in Isleworth, Kaasheff started in the industry presenting a kids' programme raising money for Imran Khan's Shaukat Khanum Memorial Cancer Hospital & Research Centre in the UK.
 He also performed live in the charity events that were organised.

 Current works

 While learning under the guidance of Music Director Ravi Raja Kaasheff was introduced to Indian film singer Alka Yagnik.
 He has now announced the completion of a duet album with Alka Yagnik.
-The duet, produced by Indian company Moviebox saregama HMV, is Yagnik's first non-film work.
+The duet, produced by Indian company Moviebox His Master's Voice, is Yagnik's first non-film work.

 He has recently entered the Bollywood music industry.
 Dev Anand has given him a breakthrough as a music director and singer in his latest film Chargesheet Senior lyricist Gopaldas Neeraj has written the song and Shankar Mahadevan has sung the song with Kaasheff.

 Raja has released an album on Kamlee Records named My Dearest Maa which is a tribute to mothers.
 This song is also a tribute to 4 Living Legends Dilip Kumar, Dev Anand, Dharmendra & Pran, from Pakistan Nadeem & Moin Akhtar.
 The song also features these highly respected legends of Bollywood.
 The album was released in March 2009 in the UK and worldwide in May 2009.

 Kaasheff has had three albums released in the UK so far: Pyar kar lay, Yaar tera sharmana, and Haseen Raatein, in which, he has collaborated with a very famous singer of Bollywood Alka Yagnik.
 This album was a big success in India, Pakistan and also the UK.
 He has recently composed and sung for the Dev Anand's current film Charge-Sheet which is on location presently.

 For the first time in film history these artists have come together to make a rare appearance in the video of the title song "Maa".
 Saira Bano (Mrs. Dilip Kumar) has supporting him.

 Kaasheff has gained a lot of publicity, recognition and admiration for these projects both in India, Pakistan and the UK.
 He has worked very closely with Indian artists and has been a great ambassador for promoting and maintaining Indo- Pak relations.